top of page

 Olive Oil (Extra Virgin)

 Extra virgin olive oil contains powerful compounds that act similarly to mild anti-inflammatory agents.
-Swapping out processed oils for olive oil is one of the easiest upgrades you can make to your diet.
+Swapping out processed oils for olive oil is one of the easiest upgrades you can make to your diet, and it also fits naturally into a mediterranean diet for men.

 Turmeric And Ginger